-Kelsey avoids eye contact and hands over a piece of ID.
+Kelsey fumbles with her wallet and hands over a piece of ID.
 Sylvia looks it over.
-She's skeptical that it is her ID.
+She's skeptical that it is Kelsey's ID.

 Sylvia has a decision to make-what do you think she should say?
 Should she ask what type of cannabis Kelsey is looking for, or ask to see a second piece of ID?
-Kelsey knows that two pieces of acceptable ID are required to verify age.
+Sylvia knows that two pieces of acceptable ID are required to verify age.